Whitechapel Specialists | 0207 739 6969

 Peach Properties rated 5 stars by B Jason & Emily

-In the heart of the East End but just 3.4 miles from Charing Cross, Whitechapel’s mix of period properties and modern new-build apartments appeal to families and young professionals seeking easy access to the City of London.
+Increasingly, Whitechapel’s mix of period properties and modern new-build apartments is attracting families and young professionals seeking easy access to the City.

 As an independent estate and lettings agent in Whitechapel, Peach Properties has been helping vendors, property purchasers, landlords and tenants to sell, buy, let and rent residential and commercial property in this area for over 15 years.

 In that time, we have developed an in-depth knowledge of this part of east London, which is surrounded by Middlesex Street and Mansell Street to the west, Fashion Street to the north, Cambridge Heath Road and Sidney Street to the east and The Highway to the south.

 And because of our local know-how, we can not only help you turn your property dreams into reality but also share tips on where to find the best coffee, who to go to if you need an extra set of keys cut and, of course, where to find the best curry on nearby Brick Lane.